zackvf/iterm2-config/README.md

 ```
 source ~/.zshrc
 ```
-> when prompted, input y to install the meslo nerd font, and then restart iterm2 to begin the config process for pl10k
+> note to self: when prompted, input y to install the meslo nerd font, and then restart iterm2 to begin the config process for pl10k

 ## zsh plugin installations
 ### 'zsh-autosuggestions'